Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_llmops_using_snowflake_cortex_and_trulens/getting_started_with_llmops_using_snowflake_cortex_and_trulens.md

 tru.get_leaderboard()
 ```

-## Conclusion and resources
+## Conclusion And Resources

-Duration: 1
+Congratulations!
+You've successfully built a RAG by combining Cortex Search and LLM Functions, adding in TruLens Feedback Functions as Observability.
+You also set up logging for TruLens to Snowflake, and added TruLens Guardrails to reduce hallucination.

+We would love your feedback on this QuickStart Guide!
+Please submit your feedback using this [Feedback Form](https://forms.gle/XKd8rXPUNs2G1yM28).

-### What We Learned
+### What You Learned

-- In this quickstart, we learned build a RAG with Cortex Search and Cortex LLM Functions.
+- How to build a RAG with Cortex Search and Cortex LLM Functions.
-- Additionally, we learned how to set up TruLens instrumentation and create a custom RAG class with TruLens feedback providers.
+- How to use TruLens Feedback Functions and Tracing.
+- How to log TruLens Evaluation Results and Traces to Snowflake.
-- Finally, we learned how to use feedback results as guardrails to improve a RAG application so it can be production-ready.
+- How to use TruLens Feedback Functions as Guardrails to reduce hallucination.

 ### Related Resources